Can I File a Wrongful Death Lawsuit for My Spouse?

 Losing a spouse because of someone else’s negligence is an immense tragedy for anyone to endure.
 While nothing can bring back a lost loved one, spouses do have the ability to pursue civil legal action by filing a wrongful death lawsuit against the party who should be held legally liable for the death.

-What Instances Warrant a Wrongful Death Lawsuit?
+What Instances Warrant A Wrongful Death Lawsuit?

 • An individual died in a car accident that was due to negligence.
 If a victim is killed in a car accident, a wrongful death claim may be filed if it is proven that other parties acted negligently – driving while impaired, texting while driving, etc.